SakshiBodkhe1403/AscentAcademy_InternshipTask/AscentAcademy_Calculator/AscentAcademy_Calculator-main/README.md

-A simple JavaScript Calculator made by [Chandrabhan Yadav]
+A simple JavaScript Calculator made by [Sakshi Bodkhe].